joseph-flinn/site/data/posts/0055-impact-over-productivity.md

 ## Resources

-1. Solomon, Marty, host.
-The BEMA Podcast, season 1, https://www.bemadiscipleship.com.
-Accessed 2020.
+1. Capra, Fritjof, and Pier Luigi Luisi.
+The Systems View of Life: A Unifying Vision.
+Paperback edition first published 2016 with corrections, Cambridge University Press, 2016.
 2. Forsgren, Nicole, et al. Accelerate: The Science behind DevOps: Building and Scaling High Performing Technology Organizations.
 First edition, IT Revolution, 2018.
 3. Sterman, John D. Business Dynamics: Systems Thinking and Modeling for a Complex World.
 Nachdr., Irwin/McGraw-Hill, 2009.
+4. Sinek, Simon.
+The Infinite Game.
+Portfolio/Penguin, 2019.
+5. Meadows, Donella H., and Diana Wright.
+Thinking in Systems: A Primer.
+Earthscan, 2009.
-4. Karlsson, Henrik.
+6. Karlsson, Henrik.
 How to Think in Writing.
 17 Jan.
 2023, https://www.henrikkarlsson.xyz/p/writing-to-think.
-5. Koch, Richard.
+7. Koch, Richard.
 The 80/20 Manager: The Secret to Working Less and Achieving More.
 1st North American ed, Little, Brown and Company, 2013.